-Borates and boron compounds are popular as affordable, durable, and environmentally safe treatment options on wooden structures for preservation these days.
-Be it fungi, bacteria, termites, carpenter ants or wood-boring beetles, borates make their existence on wood extremely difficult.
+Borates and boron compounds are popular as affordable, durable, and environmentally safe treatment options for preserving wooden structures.
+Be it fungi, bacteria, termites, carpenter ants, or wood-boring beetles, borates make their existence on wood extremely difficult.

 Treating lumber and plywood with borates has been proven effective against these wood-rotting organisms and pests.

 Borate’s penetration (in the wood) depends on the wood’s moisture content.
-The fresher the timber is, the better will be the absorption of borate in it.
+The fresher the timber is, the better its absorption of borate will be.
 Borates are effective in softwood species like spruce and fir, compared to hardwood species like oak and hickory.

-Treatment options include the vacuum pressure process that is popular in North America and dip-diffusion.
+Treatment options include the vacuum pressure process popular in North America and dip-diffusion.

-In the vacuum pressure process, the material is put under high levels of pressure until it becomes hot enough that they heat up just like a furnace does, while in the second option, the materials are immersed into an acidic solution slowly so as not to break down any chemicals but instead, allowing them time to gradually react on their own.
+In the vacuum pressure process, the material is put under high levels of pressure until it becomes hot enough that they heat up just like a furnace does, while in the second option, the materials are immersed into an acidic solution slowly so as not to break down any chemicals but instead, allowing them time to react on their own gradually.

 This apart, topical or surface application method also exists, primarily for residential applications.
 That, however, does not help the wood much since the penetration level is minimal.

-For utility poles susceptible to moisture, the industry has developed an amorphous boron rod that is placed inside the drill hole of the pole and gives protection.
+For utility poles susceptible to moisture, the industry has developed an amorphous boron rod placed inside the pole’s drill hole, providing protection.

-Borate needs to be applied to bare wood that is not stained or painted so that it wood soaks up the mixture well.
+Borate must be applied to bare wood that is not stained or painted so that it soaks up the mixture well.